Usage

 Probabilistic Mission Design

-We can now continue employing ProMis’ core functionality: The inference of Probabilistic Mission Landscapes (PML).
-A PML is a scalar field that expresses at each point in the agent’s state-space how probable the stated rules of the landscape clause are satisfied.
+We can now employ ProMis’ core functionality: computing a Probabilistic Mission Landscape (PML).
+A PML is a scalar field expressing at each point in the agent’s state space how probable it is that all stated rules are satisfied.

 [8]: